QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 **Remark:** Here we see where and how the precise connection to the mathematics for number types breaks down for practical reasons, in particular

-    * ``Integer`` types (i.e. ``Int64 <: Integer``) do not have a a multiplicative inverse with closure in the set
+    * ``Integer`` types (i.e., ``Int64 <: Integer``) do not have a a multiplicative inverse with closure in the set
     * However, it is necessary in practice for integer division to be defined, and return back a member of the ``Real``'s
-    * This is called `type promotion <https://docs.julialang.org/en/v1/manual/conversion-and-promotion/#Promotion-1>`_, where a type can be converted to another to ensure an operation is possible by direct conversion between types (i.e. it can be independent of the type hierarchy)
+    * This is called `type promotion <https://docs.julialang.org/en/v1/manual/conversion-and-promotion/#Promotion-1>`_, where a type can be converted to another to ensure an operation is possible by direct conversion between types (i.e., it can be independent of the type hierarchy)

 Do not think of the break in the connection between the underlying algebraic structures and the code as a failure of the language or design